ronttizz/ronttizz/README.md

 I am also content creator in Twitch, part of YMCA Esport stream team.
 Twitch channel is mostly about gaming, which I am passionate about, and something of my life outside profession and gaming.

-For collaborations (coding, gaming, marketing etc) you can find me on many different social media:
+For collaborations (coding, gaming, marketing etc) you can also find me on many different social media:

 - [Twitter](https://www.twitter.com/ronttizz)
 - [LinkedIn](https://www.linkedin.com/in/toni-nissinen/)